datastax/cstar_perf/source/index.rst

 cstar_perf is a performance testing platform for Apache Cassandra.

-Some of it's features:
+In a mostly automated fashion, it can do the following:

-* Download Cassandra source code
+* Download and build Cassandra source code
-* Configure and Build
+* Configure and bootstrap nodes
-* Bootstrap Nodes
 * Run stress workloads
 * Capture performance metrics
-* Create charts comparing different configs/workloads
+* Create reports and charts comparing different configs/workloads
-* Webserver frontend for scheduling tests and archiving results
+* Webserver frontend for scheduling tests, viewing prior runs, and monitoring test clusters.

 Contents